Dissertation Defense and Electronic Deposit

-THREE Dissertation Evaluation Forms must be received two weeks prior to the dissertation defense date in order for the Psychology Executive Office to officially notify the Provost’s Office of the defense.
+THREE Dissertation Evaluation Forms must be received four weeks prior to the dissertation defense date in order for the Psychology Executive Office to officially notify the Provost’s Office of the defense.
 Outstanding Dissertation Evaluation Forms must be received by the day of the defense.

 Top Section of Form: The student fills our EVERYTHING in the form before distributing it to committee members.
 The Advancement to Candidacy date is found at the bottom of your transcript.
 Be sure to complete the section for Chairperson and Evaluator and the Campus for each.